Uber will exit Quebec on Oct. 14 unless new regulations are changed

 Uber could soon be leaving Quebec.

-The ride-hailing giant on Tuesday said it will exit the Candian province on Saturday, October 14, if the Ministry of Transportation implements proposed new regulations.
+The ride-hailing giant on Tuesday said it will exit the Canadian province on Saturday, October 14, if the Ministry of Transportation implements proposed new regulations.

 Uber has been operating in Quebec during the past year under a government pilot project.
 Last week, Quebec renewed the project for another year, but with stricter requirements.
 For example, the province wants drivers to complete 35 hours of training -- the same requirement its taxi drivers must undergo in Montreal.